louisvillemetro-innovation/OPI2-Home/_innovation/data-governance.md

 *2017 Silver Certification:*
 ![What Works Cities 2017](/assets/img/projects/data-governance/datagov-wwc2017-all.jpg)

+So what does this mean for residents?
+[WWC has seen](https://medium.com/@BloombergCities/5-lessons-from-the-best-data-driven-cities-502f6ce9ef09) that well-managed cities are better solving the problems facing their communities and addressing residents' needs.
+They are stretching every dollar by using data to set priorities, budget effectively, and ensure investments are producing results.

 <div class="end-xs hidden-xs col-md-4 button-wrap">
 <a class="usa-button usa-button-outline link--external" href="https://projects.lsvll.io/projects/data-governance/">Learn More</a>
 </div>{: .center-image }